 It’s true—cannabis sales in Canada are booming as consumers prepare for long weeks at home and away from crowds.
 Yet, despite hordes of panic shoppers and abnormally high demand, for some, safe access is once again a challenge for cannabis consumers.
 In Canada, the post will no longer deliver cannabis to your home.
 Some cannabis retailers are temporarily closing their doors.
 So, how do you get your herb and stay safe at the same time?
 We’ve got some ideas.

 If you’re ordering weed, be sure to add this strain to your order.
-A premium Indica strain that’s perfect for these times of quarantine, it’ll mellow you out and help you clear your mind.
+A premium hybrid that’s perfect for these times of quarantine, it’ll mellow you out and help you clear your mind.